 A True Windowsill Plant

 African violets prefer nighttime temperatures of 65 to 70 degrees Fahrenheit; daytime temperatures should be in the 75- to 85-degree F range.
 They prefer light from a north- or east-facing window, but can live in artificial lighting as well.
-African violets bloom continuously as long as they are healthy.
+Many African violets bloom continuously as long as they are healthy.
 To encourage blooming, pinch off wilted flowers at the stem.

 Provide the Right Growth Medium